-Telehealth services: Telehealth connects patients and healthcare providers via computers, mobile devices and audio-visual systems to provide remote treatment.
-This category also contains AI-powered chat bots that provide medical advice and cognitive therapy.
+Telehealth services: Telehealth connects patients and healthcare providers via computers, mobile devices and audio-visual systems so treatment can be provided remotely.
+This category also contains Al-powered chat bots that can provide medical advice and cognitive therapy.
 Telehealth service providers can be segmented into two different buckets: